Roll20/help.roll20.net/_posts/2012-06-22-optimizing-performance.md

 Network connection referes to two things: the amount of information your connection can carry at once ("bandwidth") and the speed at which it can make a round-trip to the Roll20 servers ("latency").

 The virtual tabletop itself is very lightweight from a bandwidth perspective.
 Common actions such as sending a chat message or moving a token require very little data.
 In fact, you and your players will spend much more time downloading image files for tokens and maps included in the campaign that you will due to performing actions in the interface.
 For example, you would need to move 1,000 tokens at the same time to generate as much data as it takes to download one small 7 KB token image.
-This means that even if you have a "slow" connection (e.g. 768 Kb/s, a common low-end DSL speed), you're use of the Roll20 tabletop should not be very affected.
-A slow bandwidth will mostly cause to have a long initial load time, and you may see images loading in slowly if your GM adds more throughout the game.
+This means that even if you have a "slow" connection (e.g. 768 Kb/s, a common low-end DSL speed), your use of the Roll20 tabletop should not be very affected.
+A slow bandwidth will mostly cause you to have a long initial load time, and you may see images loading in slowly if your GM adds more throughout the game.

 Latency, on the other hand, determines how quickly you'll receive changes during gameplay.
 If you are located far away from the Roll20 servers (in Chicago, IL, USA) or have a very unreliable connection (such as via a 3G cellular signal), you may experience high latency.
 Roll20 is designed to be fairly fault-tolerant, so you'll still be able to participate, but you may experience delays of several seconds between someone moving a token piece and it appearing to move on your screen.